-Discover Medicine AcademyAre you interested becoming a doctor?
-Maybe even a pharmacist or psychologist?
+Discover Medicine AcademyAre you interested in becoming a doctor?
 We created the Discover Medicine Academy especially for bright 13-14 year olds to give you a taste of what a career in medicine is really like, to help you discover if pursuing medical studies is the right path for you.

 Welcome to the Discover Medicine Academy.
 This two-week course is a hands-on, practical opportunity for you to explore the world of medicine.
 You’ll gain lots of real-life experience on the course—you’ll meet real patients, learn how to read an X-Ray and even have a go at a heart dissection.
 On your arrival day, you’ll be presented with a stethoscope which you’ll get to keep.
 You’ll be asked to bring this to class so you can learn how to use it, and you’ll get to experience what it’s really like to be a doctor.

 This course is perfect for you if you’re considering:

 - A career in clinical and research medicine

 - Studying science and the human body

 - Applying to medical school in the future

 We want to help you discover your future study and career options, and we don’t think you can fully appreciate what a career in medicine will entail by reading out of a textbook!
 As a student on our Discover Medicine Academy you will:

 How will medicine evolve to tackle the challenges of the 21st century?